leosfaria/RunZombiesRun/README.md

 # RunZombiesRun

-It´s a game with Zombies, so RUN 4 YOUR LIFE!!!
+It´s a game with Zombies, so RUN 4 YOUR LIFE!!!!

 Controles: